2023-24 Uniform Dress Code Policy

 Makeup and Nails:

 7-12: Students in grades 7-12 may wear makeup in soft, modestly applied colors.
-Soft natural colored eyeliner that is similar to natural eye color is allowed (e.g. brown, black, gray, blue, or green).
+Soft natural colored eyeliner that is similar to natural eye color is allowed (e.g. brown, black, gray, blue, or green) and may be applied naturally and not excessively.
+Glitter makeup, sparkling makeup, or face paint are not allowed.
 Nail polish on naturally shaped and natural nail lengths is allowed.
 Nails must be well maintained and free of designs.
-No acrylic nails.
-Glitter or sparkling makeup, glosses, or nail polish are not allowed.
+No acrylic or artificial nails.

-Hats and Scarves: Plain or TPS baseball caps may be worn for sun protection purposes during breaks, lunches, and P.E. only.
+Hats and Scarves: Solid color, plain or TPS baseball caps may be worn for sun protection purposes during breaks, lunches, and P.E. only.
 Inappropriate hats will be confiscated.
-Knit hats for cold weather may also be worn.
+Knit hats or beanies for cold weather may also be worn.
 However, knit hats must be one solid color (red, white, blue, black, or green) with no visible logos, clean, and neat.
 All hats with a bill must be worn with the bill facing forward.
 All hats must be removed upon entering the classroom.
 Scarves are also permitted and must be solid white, navy blue, green, red, or black.

 TPS Patches: The TPS “crest” patch must be worn on the left-side of the chest (over the heart) of the regular day dress code polo shirt.

 Underclothes: No article of underclothing is to ever be visible while at school or while representing TPS at a remote location.
 Only a plain white tee shirt that is visible at the neck is allowed.

 Blankets: Blankets are not considered clothing for the purposes of the dress code and may not be brought to school for cold weather wear due to safety and health concerns.